 Like Cathy, Anne had a quick wit and sharp tongue and I couldn’t help but laugh.
 She wasn’t laughing, turning away from me in the passenger seat with both her arms and legs tightly crossed.
 If body language could speak, hers was saying, nay shouting, that I was a complete idiot.
 Anne was also a great judge of character and I began doubting my own decision to invite Ralph to visit us at the RV Park.

 Kaw Lake Park was poorly lighted and I had some trouble re-hooking the sewage and electricity.
 It was already quite late when I completed the task, went inside and relaxed on the sofa, drawing a deep breath of exhaustion.
 Anne joined me, her smile indicating even if we were about to die because of my stupid decision to invite Ralph to the RV, she didn’t hold a grudge.
-A good thing, because less than ten minutes passed before we heard the throaty exhausts of a Harley pull to a stop outside the RV.
+A good thing, because less than ten minutes passed before we heard the throaty exhausts of a Harley outside the RV.
 We waited, listening as someone scraped their boots on the ramp leading up the door.
-Then footsteps . . .
+Then footsteps. . .

 Anne made a face as I opened the RV’s door.
 “Come in,” I said.

 Ralph wasn’t alone.
-A woman named Goldie accompanied him, and Ralph introduced her only by first name, and as his soul mate.
+A woman accompanied him, and Ralph introduced her only by Goldie, and as his soul mate.

 “Would anyone like a beer?”
 I asked.

-Ralph and Goldie both nodded so I brought a round of Coors from the RV’s little refrigerator before sliding in beside Anne.
+Ralph and Goldie both nodded so I brought a round of Coors from the RV’s little refrigerator.
 The lighting was dim.
 When Goldie began rolling a joint on the table top, the atmosphere became suddenly surreal.
-The hallucinatory odor of burning pot permeated the RV as Goldie lit the joint, took a deep drag and then handed it to Ralph.
+The hallucinatory odor of burning pot permeated the RV as she lit the joint, took a deep drag and then handed it to Ralph.
 After taking his own pull from the joint, he passed it to Anne.
 She took a hesitant puff and quickly passed it back to Ralph.
 Ralph shook his head and nodded in my direction.
-I’m a non-smoker and no fan of the effects of marijuana, but I could already see the big picture.
+I’m a non-smoker and no fan of the effects of marijuana.
+I could see the big picture.
 If Ralph and Goldie were going to impart their knowledge of Satanism and cattle mutilations to us, they first wanted us to join them in a simple illegal act.

 Anne’s eyes grew large as I took the pencil-thin joint, drew a deep lungful of the smoke and held it for a long moment before blowing aromatic smoke rings toward the RV’s ceiling.